 Section for Statistics and Data Analysis

-The Statistics and Data Analysis Section has special emphasis on statistics, quantitative genomics, bioinformatics, pattern recognition and software development.
+The Statistics and Data Analysis section has special emphasis on statistics, quantitative genomics, bioinformatics, pattern recognition and software development.
 The section is dedicated to supporting other departments at DTU and its external partners with skills, knowledge, and consultancy within the field of statistics and data analysis - including biological data.

 Statistics and Data Analysis